Stability analysis of the Navier-Stokes velocity tracking problem with bang-bang controls: Appendix

 The first subsection is of technical nature and is devoted to recalling a few results of variational analysis that will be used later on.
-In particular, we state a first-order variant of the seminal Ekeland's variational principle.
-In order to avoid unnecessary technical issues we work directly with convex subsets $\mathcal{U}$ of a normed space $(U,\|\cdot\|_{U})$ as the domain of functions, unless otherwise stated.
-Recall, that a real-valued function $\mathcal J$ from a nonempty convex subset $\mathcal U$ of a normed space $U$ is Gateaux differentiable a $u\in\mathcal U$ if there exists a linear mapping $\mathcal J'(u)\in U^*$ such that
+In particular, we state a first-order variant of the seminal Ekeland variational principle.

+We begin recalling the standard notion of (first-order) Gateaux differentiability.
+We say that $\mathcal J$ is Gateaux differentiable at $\bar u\in\mathcal U$ if there exists a linear mapping $\mathcal J'(u)\in U^*$ such that

-Working with functions defined on convex domains has the advantage of simple tangent and normal cone formulations, which in turn implies that the first-order necessary condition also takes a simpler form.
+Working with functions defined on convex domains has the advantage of simple tangent and normal cone formulations, which in turn implies that the first-order necessary condition also take a simpler form.